-A new generation of X-ray tubes with nanometre capabilities have been developed for use with digital radiography and computed tomography (CT) for quality assurance in electronic industries visualising nanometre structures in integrated circuits.
+A new generation of X-ray tubes with nanometre capabilities exist for quality assurance in electronic industries which enable the visualisation of nanometre structures in integrated circuits.
 However, the performance of these inspection systems depends on the spot size, shape, and stability of the spot position and currently no standardised measurement methods exist for spot sizes below 5 μ m.
-A measurement algorithm has been proposed for spot sizes of 1 - 5 μ m and initial tests have been performed with numeric modelling tools, however further work is needed to improve the algorithm for spot sizes down to 100 nm and to develop a standardised method.
+A measurement algorithm has been proposed for spot sizes of 1 μ m to 5 μ m and initial tests have been performed with numeric modelling tools, however further work is needed to improve the algorithm for spot sizes down to 100 nm and to develop a standardised method.